Get Matched With Architecture Programs

 Frequently Asked Questions

-What do architects do?
+What do these professionals do?

 Architects use computer aided design and technical skills to design homes, offices, stores, and other buildings and projects.